 Introduction

-The purpose of this handbook is to provide graduate students in the Department of Sociology and Legal Studies with the information they require to navigate the program.
+The purpose of this handbook is to provide graduate students in Sociology and Legal Studies with the information they require to navigate the program.
 This information is mainly available in the Graduate Studies Academic Calendar (Master of Arts in Sociology).
 The Calendar is the official source of regulation and information.
 If the information in this handbook disagrees with that in the Calendar or other University Policies or regulations, those sources will be taken as correct.

 Program length